Taandob: Plot

 Eventually, Swadhin was offered a job and joyfully informed Nishat and his father.
-However, on his joining day, he was turned away—the offer had been made in error, and he was kicked out but the peon told Swadhin that the position had gone to someone who paid a bribe.
+However, on his joining day, he was turned away the offer had been made in error, and he was kicked out but the peon told Swadhin that the position had gone to someone who paid a bribe.
 Saddam advised him to take up part-time delivery work while continuing to apply for jobs in affluent areas like Gulshan and Banani.
 Out of shame, Swadhin lied to his family about his situation.
-When he attempted to confess the truth to Nishat’s father, the latter, not wearing his hearing aid, failed to hear him.
+When he attempted to confess the truth to Nishat's father, the latter, not wearing his hearing aid, failed to hear him.

 A week before his wedding, Swadhin finally secured a legitimate job.
-But on his way home, he was arrested by ADC Kamrul and falsely accused of murdering JW Harris, a foreign businessman.
+But on his way home, he was arrested by ADC Kamrul (Sumon Anwar) and falsely accused of murdering JW Harris, a foreign businessman.
 Despite proclaiming his innocence, he was brutally tortured and missed his wedding.
-He was sent to the “Iron Cell,” a black site for forced confessions.
-There, Warden Shofiuddin informed him that Nishat had committed suicide and that his father had been killed.
+He was sent to the "Iron Cell" a black site for forced confessions.
+There, Warden Shafiuddin (Shiba Shanu) informed him that Nishat had committed suicide and that his father had been killed.
 Grief-stricken and enraged, Swadhin snapped, killed the guards, and escaped with other inmates.

 Before he can reveal more during the live broadcast, SWAT teams storm the building.
 A violent standoff ensues.
 Swadhin subdues Bayezid, prompting Saira to hold him at gunpoint, but she is forced to stand down when Swadhin threatens to execute the captive officials.
-Swadhin demands that the three officials—Monayem, Rafiqullah, and Fayez—confess their involvement.
-They initially deny everything, but Swadhin escalates by airing live footage of his men removing the oxygen mask from Monayem’s ailing mother.
+Swadhin demands that the three officials Monayem, Rafiqullah, and Fayez confess their involvement.
+They initially deny everything, but Swadhin escalates by airing live footage of his men removing the oxygen mask from Monayem's ailing mother.
 Under pressure, Monayem finally confesses:

-JW Harris had actually been killed by Armaan Mansur, the unstable son of powerful industrialist Amjaad Mansur, following an altercation.
-To cover up the incident, Amjaad paid each of the officials ৳500 crore, with Monayem—then the Home Minister—receiving ৳1,000 crore.
-ADC Kamrul had discovered Swadhin’s innocence shortly after the arrest but was removed from the case.
+JW Harris had actually been killed by Armaan Mansur (Siam Ahmed), the unstable son of powerful industrialist Amjaad Mansur (Monir Ahmed Shakeel), following an altercation.
+To cover up the incident, Amjaad paid each of the officials ৳500 crore, with Monayem then the Home Minister receiving ৳1,000 crore.
+ADC Kamrul had discovered Swadhin's innocence shortly after the arrest but was removed from the case.
 Outraged by the revelations, the public erupts in protest and sets fire to factories owned by Mansur Textiles.